 "Live your redemption"

-Raylá Meshawn (they/them) is a nonbinary femme embodied movement coach, teacher, and artist.
+Raylá Meshawn (they/them) is a nonbinary femme embodied sensuality coach, educator, spiritualist, and multidisciplinary artist.
 Raylá's mother taught them West African folk dances starting at age 2.
 They majored in dance at the School of the Arts in Rochester, N.Y., and completed their bachelor's degree in sociology and psychology at Howard University.
-Following undergrad, Raylá began rape crisis counseling and using wellness education to create connections.
-Raylá's work is rooted in love and justice, and from the lineage of abolition.
+Following undergrad, Raylá began rape crisis counseling and using wellness education to advocate for healing justice for low wealth communities.
+Raylá's work is rooted in love and justice, and from a lineage of abolition.
 They feel like all people regardless of their intersections should have the right to heal.
-They completed their 200 hr Yoga RYS certification with Yoga 4 A Good Hood and has since furthered their studies into neurosomatic meditation, trauma-informed restorative yoga, and sexual health wellness.
+They completed their 200 hr Yoga RYS certification with Yoga 4 A Good Hood and has since furthered their studies into neurosomatic meditation, trauma-informed restorative yoga, and sexual health.
 Their practice is embodied movement emphasizing the sensual as a tool to enter the body.
 Follow Raylá on Facebook or Instagram to stay current on offerings.